larry801/online_ocr/source/readme.md

 * API Access Type:
 This controls how you get access to the corresponding API endpoints.
 If you choose "Use public quota", you are using free quota in an account registered by addon author.
 If you choose "Use your own API key", this addon will use quota from your own account.

 * APP ID, API key or API Secret Key:
 If you want to use quota from your own account corresponding access tokens is required.
 Some engines only need API key.
 Some engines require two tokens.
 These are only valid if you choose "use your own API key" in API Access type.

+Note that the quality and accuracy of results are affected by many factors.

+* Models and techniques used by engine provider
+* Quality of uploaded image
+* Is navigator object hidden behind something else
+* Screen resolution

 ## Online image description